 The World Wide Web can be a great place to do business, to interact socially with others, to find endless resources of information, and to entertain us at the end of a long day.
 However, the Internet can also be a place where our computers and devices can be harmed by malicious viruses, and unsuspecting individuals can fall victim to cyber crimes.

 As an Internet service provider, Seaside Communications cares about Internet safety.
+Especially now during the pandemic, people are spending more time online, and scammers and cyber criminals know this and they’re ramping up their game.
 We want your experience online to be a rich and enjoyable one.
 We’ve taken the time to outline some common Internet safety practices, and while some of these may seem like common sense, others are things you may not have stopped to consider.

 Exercise Caution on Social Networking Websites.

 Although Social media has many benefits, there are some important things to watch out for.